Michigan Online Casinos & Sports Betting Could soon be live

 Following news that a state legislative committee has approved online gaming and MI sports betting rules, some well-known online gaming and sportsbook operators are expected to be ready to go this month.
 It appears likely the online gaming industry will launch in the Wolverine State this month.
 The Joint Committee on Administrative Rules (JCAR), earlier this week waived the required 15 session days for the final draft of the rules to be presented to the committee.

 Initially, the approval process had been delayed so the JCAR could decide whether to approve the waiver request from the Michigan Gaming Control Board (MGCB).
 With that request now approved, the MGCB can send the rules to the Office of the Great Seal.

-The process for issuing licenses is likely to take at least two weeks, so players in Michigan will not be able to bet on sports or play casino games on their mobile devices instantly.
+The process for issuing licenses is likely to take at least two weeks, so players in Michigan will not be able to bet on sports or play casino games in MI on their mobile devices instantly.
 The MGCB has been accepting internet gaming and sports betting operator license applications since July.